 The importance of this festival is that it keeps some of our cultural traditions alive, right in the heart of Puerto Rico’s metro area.
-We need this cultural injection every year as a reminder of our great cultural traditions, and there couldn’t be a better time than right at the end of the Christmas season.
+We need this cultural injection every year as a reminder of our great cultural traditions.
+In addition, there couldn’t be a better time for them than right at the end of the Christmas season.

 Over 50 groups of music, dance, and theater performed during the 4-day Calle San Sebastian festival.
-In addition, over 300 craftmen display and sell their art, there was a book fair, with over 20 publishers participating, and there was a “Baile de Epoca” where special guests dress formally to dance “Danza”, and there are also performances by folkloric dance groups, showcasing Puerto Rican “bomba” and “plena” dances.
-And one of the highlights is the traditional parade headed by the “Cabezudos”, which are people wearing giant head made of peppier maché.
+In addition, over 300 craftsmen display and sell their art.
+A book fair takes place during the event, with over 20 publishers participating.
+Additionally, there was a “Baile de Epoca” where special guests dress formally to dance “Danza”.
+Finally, there are also performances by folkloric dance groups, showcasing Puerto Rican “bomba” and “plena” dances.

-To give you a flavor of what this is like, here is a video of with music from plena group Plenealo that captures the essence of these festivities.
+To give you a flavor of what this is like, here is a video of with music from plena group Plenealo.
+The video captures the essence of these festivities.
 You can notice the people in the street singing and dancing along the music.

 By 1970, a local San Juan resident, Doña Rafaela Balladares, decided to rescue the festival.
-She seeked volunteers from her neighbors, and had some new “cabezudos” done, this time of local characters which would be more familiar to the public.
-El Gran Combo played for free on the first reincarnation of the Fiestas de la Calle San Sebastián that year.
+She seeked volunteers from her neighbors, and had some new “cabezudos” done.
+However, this time the “cabezudos” where of local characters which would be more familiar to the public.
+El Gran Combo played for free on the first reincarnation of the Fiestas de la Calle San Sebastian that year.

-My memories of the San Sebastian Street Festival
+My memories of the Calle San Sebastian Festival

 Tribute to Roberto Roena and Luis “Perico” Ortiz